Clicky

 ADA Compliance

 There’s actually no real definition of “ADA compliance” for websites.
-The government has been dragging its feet for years on this issue, while demand letters continue to be sent and lawsuits continue to be litigated.
+The federal government has been dragging its feet for years on this issue, while demand letters continue to be sent and lawsuits continue to be settled (and sometimes litigated).

-What are businesses with an online presence supposed to do while all this plays out?
+So what are businesses supposed to do to protect themselves while all this plays out?

 1. the WCAG (Web Content Accessibility Guidelines) which the Department of Justice has instructed various agencies (including UC Berkeley) to use as a guide to measure the usability and accessibility of their websites; and